spatialthoughts/qgis-tutorials/source/docs/3/digitizing_basics.rst

    :align: center

 24. Multi-Polygon layers offer another very useful setting called **Avoid intersections of new polygons**.
-Select :guilabel:`Enable Snapping` (Magnet Icon), click on it to enable it and click :guilabel:` All Layers` and select ``Advanced Configuration``.
-Choose ``Avoid Overlap on Active layers`` from the forth button in Enable snapping toolbar.
+Select :guilabel:`Enable Snapping` (Magnet Icon), click on it to enable it and click :guilabel:`All Layers` and select ``Advanced Configuration``.
+Click the  ``Avoid Overlap on Active layers`` button in the snapping toolbar.
 Now in :guilabel:`Edit Advanced Configuration` Check the box in the :guilabel:`Avoid Overlap` column in the row for the ``Parks`` layer.

 .. image:: /static/3/digitizing_basics/images/24.png